f14-bertolotti/shacpp/rebuttal.md

 > The authors estimate the reward function and state transition using only local agent states and actions as input.
 This approach may limit the method's generality and correctness.

-Yes, this is a deliberate choice on our part.
-Since in some environment their state may be only partially observable then a broad algorithm need to be able to handle this.
-While with SHAC this is not possible, since for gradient computation the global state is needed, SHAC++ can handle this by using the local information available to the agents.
-Despite this choice may skew the performance in favor of SHAC, we believe that this is a more realistic scenario.
-We will include this discussion in the paper.
+Yes, this is intentional for realistic, partially observable environments.
+SHAC++ can use local information, unlike SHAC (needing global state).
+We prioritize this realism (details in paper).

 > The parameters for the policy, value, reward, and state transition networks are all denoted by $\theta$.